 Alan T. Kaell, MD serves as the Director of Resident Scholarly Activity and Faculty Development at Mather Hospital.
 Board certified in Internal Medicine, Rheumatology and Geriatrics, Dr. Kaell has been an active investigator since 1983, focusing on rheumatology and immunology, resulting in numerous published research articles and chapters.
 He has lectured on his findings internationally, has had privileges at four major hospitals in Suffolk County and has been a reviewer and editor of various national journals for more than 30 years.
 Dr. Kaell has conducted more than 20 Phase II, III and IV clinical trials for anti-rheumatic therapies and has been the recipient of NIH and Fetzer research grants.
 He has taught medical students, residents and fellows for the past 30 years and is currently a participant in the Academy of Rheumatology Medical Educators, whose mission is to develop, implement and assess novel teaching techniques by incorporating Patient Reported Outcomes and evaluating patient and physician behavioral changes.

-Kenny Lien, MD is a core faculty member and an Assistant Clinical Professor in Radiology at Stony Brook Medicine.
+Kenny Lien, MD is a core faculty member and an Assistant Clinical Professor in Radiology at the Zucker School of Medicine at Hofstra/Northwell Health.
 Dr. Lien holds a master’s degree in Physiology and Biophysics from Georgetown University and worked as a Research Associate at Cedars Sinai Medical Center prior to earning his medical degree from Drexel University College of Medicine.
 He completed his Transitional Year at Mercy Catholic Medical Center in Philadelphia, a residency in Diagnostic Radiology at Stony Brook Medicine and a fellowship in Vascular and Interventional Radiology from NYU.

 Michelle Price, MD is a core faculty member and the Co-Medical Director of the Mather Hospital Fortunato Breast Health Center.
 A graduate of Cornell University Medical College, she completed both her intern year in Pathology and residency in Radiology at The New York Hospital along with a fellowship in Breast Imaging at New York Presbyterian Hospital.
 Dr. Price held the title of Assistant Attending Professor of Radiology at New York Presbyterian before joining Mather Hospital in 2003.
 She has been honored numerous times for her work on Long Island including the 2012 Healthcare Heroes and the 2013 Town of Brookhaven Women’s Recognition Night in the field of Medicine.